Alexwcjung/Final-project/README.md

 ### 🏷️ Overall time
 50 minutes

-### 🏷️ Lesson Objectives
+### 🏷️ Lesson Objectives = by the end of the session, students will be able to :
-1. Students will be able to activate prior knowledge and connect to the topic through a video discussion.
+1. activate prior knowledge and connect to the topic through a video discussion.
-2. Students will be able to summarize a text to identify its main idea and key details.
+2. summarize a text to identify its main idea and key details.
-3. Students will be able to sequence story events accurately using visual aids.
+3. sequence story events accurately using visual aids.

 | **Activity**                                      | **Objective**                                               | **Procedure**                                                                                                                                                                                                                       | **App**                                                                                         | **Duration** |
 |---------------------------------------------------|-----------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|----------|